 And, of course, the crate should not bother family members.
 Also it is important that the crate work with the room for many people.
 If the last point bothers you, I recommend looking at various crate designs beforehand.

-The best place to put a dog crate
+The best place for a dog crate

 The best room for a dog crate is a bedroom or family room.
 If you leave the dog in a crate overnight, it is better to put it in the bedroom especially if you’re just started crate training.

-First time the dog may protest against the crate and express this with his howling or whimpering.
+The first time the dog may protest against the crate and express this with his howling or whimpering.
 Of course, you should not give in to such provocations and let the dog out of the crate.
 But you can comfort it if you are near and make a positive experience for the dog.

 During the day, put the crate in a busy area where the family usually stays.
 It could be the kitchen or living room.
 Let the dog see you, don’t leave it isolated.